 The religious crisis that started in Germany with Martin Luther strongly affected Rome, the center of the Catholic Church.
-Bernini worked in the city during this time when the church needed to show its strength.
+Bernini worked in the city during this time when the Church needed to show its strength.
 Art was a means to this, being used to teach and inspire the faithful.
 One of the goals of Baroque art was to involve the viewer through feelings and the physical experience.

 In this context, popes were some of the biggest patrons of the arts.
-They commissioned many public works and Bernini worked for several Cardinals and Popes.
+They commissioned many public works and Bernini worked for several cardinals and popes.
 He was very religious himself, a devout Catholic.
 Bernini made sure that his religious art was intelligible and realistic, inspiring piety in the viewer.

 Since moving there in about 1605, Bernini pretty much never left Rome.
-He only left the city once, in 1665, for a short trip to Paris by the invitation of Louis XIV.
+He only left the city once, in 1665, for a short trip to Paris at the invitation of Louis XIV.
 The architect was invited to redesign the Louvre, working on four different projects for the building.
 None of them was accepted but he did end up doing a marble portrait of the king.
-After these six months spent in France Bernini never left Rome again, dying there in 1680.
+After these six months spent in France, Bernini never left Rome again, dying there in 1680.

 Bernini was very much in love with Costanza Bonarelli.
 One small problem: she was married to one of his assistants.
 They had an affair and Bernini even made a beautiful marble portrait of her.
 This work is clearly very personal and intimate (notice the buttons of her clothing slightly opened).

 She later had an affair with his younger brother Luigi, though.
 Furious, Bernini nearly killed his own brother when he discovered their relationship.
 He then punished his lover by paying a servant to injure her face with several cuts, leaving a deep scar on her face.
-Even though he committed a crime by ordering Costanza’s face-slashing, under the protection of the pope he didn’t suffer any consequences.
+Even though, he committed a crime by ordering Costanza’s face-slashing, under the protection of the pope he didn’t suffer any consequences.
 Pope Urban VIII even arranged his marriage with another woman after all this.